Luyaochen1/glabapp_deploy/cta-core-detection-cpu/README.md

 predict_worker.py  - define the main funciton to pick up the job queue and run prediction predict_celery.py  - an abstract fuction provide funciton defination only for submitting job or lauch a celery monitoring tools

-# to run the celery job queue service
+# Run the celery job queue service

 ### celery job queue service